Use your Gua Number and find out…

 The Wu Kuei is also referred to as the Five Ghosts or Five Demons location.

 It is associated with bad luck and discord at home and work.
 It can lead to theft, loss of finances and employees, and injuries to children.
 Important doors should not be placed in this sector.
 The Wu Kuei is associated with fires, so if one is likely to occur (a place you use candles, have a fireplace, or the kitchen), keeping a fire extinguisher near is recommended.

 This sector is where hauntings and paranormal activities are likely to originate, and is therefore an excellent position for altars to help mitigate malefic influences.
 The Wu Kuei is a natural position for shrines to the dead and ancestors, which should include cups or bowls of regularly changed fresh water.
 Giving offerings to spirits that you may have offended or wish to curry favor with is advised here, but preferably left outside the home.

 The Wu Kuei is a good position to place protective wards and perform banishings, uncrossings, or evil eye remediation.
 After performing such an action, conclude using your Sheng Chi to ask for blessings from those spirits who wish you well and are responsible for your success, health, and wellbeing.

-The Wu Kuei is ruled by Fire, and is thus dampened by Earth.
+The Wu Kuei is ruled by Fire, and is thus dampened by Earth and doused by Water.
 For further remediation, keep a ceramic bowl of sea salt in this sector inside the house.
 Outside, plant a rosemary bush (or keep one in a terra cotta pot).

 The Liu Sha is the location of the Six Curses.
 It brings bad luck and anything that goes wrong without being disastrous.